gitK2/Phys434A_au21/README.md

 # Phys434A_au21
-My portfolio for Physics 434 course at UW.
+My portfolio for the Physics 434 course at UW.